wellingguzman/wellingguzman.com/public/about.md

 ![](//wellingguzman.com/images/me.jpg)

-My area of expertise and interest are desktop, mobile and web applications, API design (Restful), software and database architecture, administering \*nix systems and scripting.
+My area of expertise and interest are desktop, mobile and web applications, APIs, software and database architecture, administering \*nix systems and scripting.

 Currently working on [Directus](https://getdirectus.com).
 A open-source headless CMS & API for managing databases content.